 The B Positive choir wants to inspire more people to join the 6,000 daily donors who save lives and keep this country going.
 We need 700 new donors every day to donate blood to help ensure patients in need receive the best possible match.
 Rise up and register to donate now.

-B Positive formed in 2017 and immediately made a name for themselves at the MOBO Awards, singing 'Rise Up'.
+B Positive formed in 2017 and immediately made a name for themselves at the MOBO Awards.
 Watch their performance at the MOBO Awards here.

 Meet some of the choir members below.